ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

 * `monitor`, monitoring of residuals.
 If set to true, the residuals will be printed for each iteration.

+In addition to the above settings, the solvers can be configured with strict convergence criteria.
+This is done by setting the `case.fluid.strict_convergence` keyword to `true`.
+This will force the solver to converge to the specified tolerance within the specified number of iterations.
+If the solver does not converge, the simulation will be terminated.

 ### Flow rate forcing
 The optional `flow_rate_force` object can be used to force a particular flow rate through the domain.